directus/directus/docs/configuration/flows/operations.md

 # Operations

 > Operations are the actions performed after the Flow is triggered.
 Whether you need to access and create Data within
-> Directus, send information off to outside services, create time-oriented flows, set conditional logic or even trigger
+> Directus, send information off to outside services, create time-oriented Flows, set conditional logic or even trigger
 > other Flows, these simple but powerful tasks can make it happen.

 [[toc]]